P站视频

 Can I lower my risk of my cancer progressing or coming back?

-If you have (or have had) cancer of unknown primary, you probably want to know if there are things you can do that might lower your risk of the cancer growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
+If you have or have had CUP, you probably want to know if there are things you can do that might lower your risk of the cancer growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
 Unfortunately, it’s not yet clear if there are things you can do that will help.
-However, we do know that there are certain changes that can have positive effects on your health that can extend beyond your risk of cancer.
+However, we do know that certain changes can have positive effects on your health that can go beyond your risk of cancer.

 About dietary supplements